LINUXHUNTERREDHAT/mspm/README.md

 testing=wget -q "https://github.com/Nick-cpp/mspm-test-repo/archive/refs/tags/testing.tar.gz" -O - | tar -xz --strip-components=1
 ```

 **DO NOT USE TESTING REPOSITORY PACKAGES MIGHT NOT BUILD CORRECTLY FROM THERE!
-ONLY FOR TESTING!**
+THIS REPOSITORY IS ONLY FOR TESTING!**

 # Creating a Repository for mspm